BlogAutomation

 What Are Webhooks?

 Webhooks are a powerful method for applications to interact and share information in real time.
 They use HTTP callbacks to deliver instant notifications about specific events rather than relying on frequent polling for updates.
-They enable an event-driven approach, allowing apps to react swiftly to changes, making them invaluable for various workflows and automations.
+They enable an event-driven approach, allowing apps to react swiftly to changes, making them invaluable for various workflows and automation.

 How Do Webhooks Actually Work?